 - Always keep the conversation focused on the topic.
 Ensure that the discussion is constructive and repetitive comments are avoided.
 You can tactfully end discussions when they are getting nowhere or becoming destructive or unproductive.

 - At the end of the meeting, summarize the meeting discussion, agreements reached, actions that need to be taken and decide on the time of the next meeting (if needed)

 So you had a good productive discussion in the meeting, where people have agreed on the action that needs to be taken.
 So is it OK for you to relax?

-The answer is a big “NO” and the reason is that the biggest challenge in any organization is that people after attending the meeting do not follow-up on the actions that are assigned to them and as a result the actions are never completed and the outcomes expected do not come thru.
+The answer is a big “NO”, and the reason is that the biggest challenge in any organization is that people after attending the meeting do not follow-up on the actions that are assigned to them.
+As a result, the actions are never completed, and the outcomes expected do not come thru.

 - Summary of discussion that took place

 - Agreements reached

 - Areas where there were disagreements and where follow-up meetings/ discussions are required.

 - Action items